We really do tell women to have it all

 Military Spouse Experience

-Mamie grew up with a mother in the Army, and swore she’d never live that life again.
-She was working as a teacher in South Carolina when her future husband swept her off her feet and changed her mind.
+Mamie spent most of her life connected to the military community.
+In addition to her mother serving in the Army, several of her family members served in different military branches.
+While she thought she left military life behind when she became a teacher in South Carolina, her future husband swept her off her feet and changed her mind.
 He was serving as a Fire Controlman (FC) in the US Navy, working on the Aegis Weapon System.
-Mamie was an active-duty military spouse for 21 years, and is still with her husband, who recently retired after 25 years of honorable service.
+Mamie was an active-duty military spouse for 21 years, and is enjoying retired life with her husband, who recently retired after 25 years of honorable service, and their children.

 Entrepreneurial Spirit